mahdi-shafiei/STAT-4830/Lectures/0. Intro/Lecture0_notes.md

      These problems often involve constraints or regularization to account for noise or missing data, and they can be framed in a variety of convex or nonconvex ways.

    - **Prediction Problems**
      In machine learning, we often aim to *minimize a loss function* or *maximize the likelihood* of observed data.
 We will explore how models, loss functions, and regularizers come together to prevent overfitting and leverage prior information.
-A key distinction is between:
-     - **Population Problems**: Where the goal is to do well on the true data-generating process (often unknown).
-     - **Empirical Problems**: Where the objective is computed on a finite sample.
-     We will see how ideas of convexity, smoothness, and stochasticity influence which algorithms and analyses are most appropriate.

    - **Sequential Decision Making**
      Sometimes we need to plan multiple steps ahead, where each decision affects future options.
 We will look at: